Sonic Advance: Reception

 Sonic Advance received "generally favorable reviews", according to review aggregation website Metacritic.
 The game sold 1.21 million copies in the United States, making it one of the bestselling games for the GBA.
 It earned $36 million by August 2006.
 During the period between January 2000 and August 2006, it was the 12th highest-selling game launched for the GBA, Nintendo DS or PlayStation Portable in the United States.

 The game's presentation was well received.
 Electronic Gaming Monthly called Sonic Advance the best-looking 2D Sonic game.
 GameSpot praised its detailed scenery and animation, describing them as solid and faithful to the original Genesis games.
 Nintendo World Report described its use of graphical techniques as elegant, praising its anime-inspired character animations, and compared them positively to the critically acclaimed Super Nintendo Entertainment System game Super Mario World (1990).
 The game's music and audio was also praised; GameSpot called it comfortable and catchy.
 Reviewers also praised the gameplay, with many comparing it favorably to the original games.
-IGN wrote the game's new ideas, such as the ability to grind on rails, were clever and determined that Sonic felt better on the GBA, rather than the Genesis.
+IGN wrote the game's new ideas, such as the ability to grind on rails, were clever and determined that Sonic felt better on the GBA than on the Genesis.
 AllGame said the game relied too much on nostalgia, but felt it was still a "winning formula" and called the game enjoyable.
 The game's use of the GameCube link cable was praised; IGN noted the replay value and variety it offered, and GameSpot called it interesting, and felt it made good use of the GBA's connectivity to the GameCube.

 Certain elements received more mixed responses.
 GameSpot felt that Sonic Advance lacked polish, and criticized the difficult special stages.
 IGN's only criticism was the presence of problems from earlier games, such as "an inviting stretch of roadway that begs to have your character blaze across it at top speed, only to have a spike strip jab you in the feet somewhere in the middle".
 Nintendo World Report thought the game was too short and criticized the exclusion of the Super Sonic replay mode from earlier games.
 Reviews for the N-Gage version were mixed; GameSpot criticized its choppy frame rate and encouraged readers to buy the superior GBA version instead.
 IGN agreed and felt the N-Gage's vertical screen and omission of the multiplayer modes had a negative impact on the ported version.
 Overall, reviewers felt Sonic Advance was a solid addition to the Sonic franchise.
 Nintendo World Report felt the game was not perfect, but was still a game that "deserves a spot in your GBA case".
 IGN agreed, and stated the game successfully recaptured the spirit of classic Sonic gameplay while feeling unique and taking advantage of the GBA's capabilities.